hariharank12/NumberSequence/README.md

 .

 ## Design Conventions
-* Uses Java8 streams API lazy sequences and SpringBoot 2 for REST implementation.
+* Uses Java8 monadic expressions to generate sequence and SpringBoot 2 for REST implementation.
 * Choice of build tool is Maven because of first class IDE support.
 * Application has a context path NumberSequence and runs on port 5000.
 Incase of Docker, it has to be mapped to host port.
 * A Domain Driven design with multilayered architecture.